EmicoEcommerce/Magento2RobinHqEnterprise/README.md

 Install this module when you are using Magento Commerce.

-This will add some additional features to your RobinHQ dashboard
+This will add some additional features to your RobinHQ dashboard, currently:
-Currently:
   - RMA returns

 ## Installation